Mexico Wellness Retreats Girls Trip: San Pancho and Tulum Yoga Picks

 Booking Tips for Group Trips

-Quality retreats sell out 4 to 8 months ahead, especially January through March.
+Quality retreats sell out four to eight months ahead, especially January through March.
 Lock dates and deposit early.

 Negotiate Group Rates

-Most retreats give a 10 to 15 percent group discount for 6 or more women.
+Most retreats give a 10 to 15 percent group discount for six or more women.
 Ask.
+The worst they say is no.

 Build in a Buffer Day

 Arrive a day before the retreat starts.
 The travel-day cortisol crash means your sunrise yoga the next morning will be wasted otherwise.
-Build in one beach-only day before things start.
+One beach-only day before things start is non-negotiable.

 Plan One Excursion

-Block out one afternoon mid-retreat for a cenote swim (Tulum) or a horseback ride (San Pancho).
+Block out one afternoon mid-retreat for a cenote swim (Tulum) or a horseback ride on the beach (San Pancho).
 The break from rigorous practice helps your body integrate.

 Solo Add-Ons If Your Group Bails

-If your girls trip falls apart, all of these retreats welcome solo travelers and you can absolutely show up alone.
-The community at retreats forms fast and you will leave with three new friends from Toronto, Berlin, and Austin.
+If your girls trip falls apart at the last minute, all of these retreats welcome solo travelers and you can absolutely show up alone.
+Community at retreats forms fast - you'll leave with three new friends from Toronto, Berlin, and Austin.
 Mexico is one of the most solo-female-friendly retreat destinations in the world.

 The Bottom Line